 Want to find some locally made and grown items?
 Head to the Las Cruces Farmers & Crafts Market downtown on Saturday morning.
 Several blocks full of local crafts, delicious foods, and agricultural products await you.
 Hours are 8:30 a.m. – 1 p.m.
 More information at this link.

 Soak your cares away:

 Once the festival is over, relax with a soak in Truth or Consequences’ hot mineral springs.
 T or C (as locals call it) is only an hour north of Las Cruces and offers a wide range of soaking options, including both indoor and outdoor pools, several with lodging.
 Funky shops, a large art gallery, the Geronimo Springs Museum (which tells you how the town got its name and which features a huge collection of Mimbres pottery) and restaurants await you after your soak.
 More information here.

 Our host hotel, the Hilton Garden Inn, features a restaurant you can enjoy.
 In close proximity to the hotel are restaurants on University from Italian to Middle Eastern, plus a brew pub, wood-fired pizza, a yogurt shop, and more.
 You’re right across from the college, so there are plenty of choices!
-There are also restaurants on Telshor such as Genghis Grill and de la Vega’s Pecan Grill, which is on the edge of the Mesilla Valley Mall parking area.
+There are also restaurants on Telshor (turn right from University).
 You’ll want to try Mexican food if you’re from out of the area, but we can’t agree on the best one, so you’ll have to explore that on your own!